alexey-grigorovich-clearscale/ai-tools-workshop-202404/slides.md

 ---

-# Task 5: Interaction with an unfamiliar API
+# Task 5: Interaction with an Unfamiliar API

 Notes:
 - As noted by the assistant, handling large tables needs pagination.
 Tweak the script so that it uses pagination.